 A good scaffolder has to be able to interpret the customer's needs, design the scaffold and build it efficiently and safely.

-Useful experience for scaffolders includes building construction work and any jobs involving physical labour.
+Useful experience for scaffolders includes building construction work and any jobs involving physical labour and teamwork.

-Scaffolders need to be fit, strong and agile with good balance and hand-eye co-ordination.
-They must also be able to work at heights.
+Scaffolders need to be fit and strong as they have to carry scaffolding parts which often weigh over 20 kilograms each.
+They need to be agile with good balance and hand-eye co-ordination, and able to work at heights.